-Kick of your Cinco de Mayo celebration with this fresh and booze-spiked shrimp ceviche.
+Kick of your Cinco de Mayo celebration with this fresh and booze-spiked shrimp ceviche recipe.
 Thanks to California Avocados for sponsoring this post and helping me to share this recipe with you.

 Picture this.
 You’re stretched out on a chaise lounge by the pool, with a view of the crashing waves beyond.
 In your hand is some sort of fruity cocktail, which you slowly sip while soaking up the warm rays of the sun.
 Multi-tasking at its best.
 And then a plate of refreshing shrimp ceviche is delivered to you.
 Would it be wrong to say that it’s delivered by a handsome cabana who is NOT wearing a speedo?
 My fantasy, my cabana boy specifications.

-The ceviche (because really, that’s what this little fantasy is all about) is mixed in a citrus and tequila sauce, then gently tossed with tomatoes, cilantro and plenty of creamy avocado.
+This shrimp ceviche recipe (because really, that’s what this little fantasy is all about) is mixed in a citrus and tequila sauce, then gently tossed with tomatoes, cilantro and plenty of creamy avocado.

 Of course there is avocado.
 Is it really possible to celebrate Cinco de Mayo (that timing of my poolside dream) without avocado?